Learning to Trim: End-to-End Causal Graph Pruning with Dynamic Anatomical Feature Banks for Medical VQA: Experiments

 \textbf{Datasets.} \textbf{VQA-RAD} \cite{vqarad} contains 3,148 QA pairs on 315 radiology images. \textbf{SLAKE} \cite{liu2021slake} is a semantically-labeled bilingual dataset with 7,033 QA pairs on 642 radiology images. \textbf{PathVQA} \cite{he2020pathvqa} comprises 32,799 QA pairs on 4,998 pathology images, evaluating the model's generalizability across drastically different medical domains.
 Furthermore, to explicitly evaluate out-of-distribution (OOD) robustness, we utilize \textbf{SLAKE-CP} \cite{zhan2023debiasing}.

 \textbf{Implementation Details.} Our framework is implemented in PyTorch.
 We leverage the pre-trained PMC-CLIP \cite{lin2023pmc} for dual-stream encoding to extract initial text embeddings and patch-level visual features.
-For the causal intervention, the Dynamic Anatomical Feature Bank (DAFB) is initialized with $K=256$ prototypes and updated with a momentum coefficient of $m$=0.99 to capture stable dataset priors.
-Within the trimming module, the temperature scaling factor $\tau$ is set to 0.07.
+For the causal intervention, the DAFB is initialized with $K=256$ prototypes and updated with a momentum coefficient of $m$=0.99 to capture stable dataset priors.
+For the trimming module, the temperature scaling factor $\tau$ is set to 0.07.
 The entire network is trained end-to-end using the AdamW optimizer with a learning rate of $1e-4$ for 50 epochs.
 The balancing weight for the orthogonality loss, $\lambda$, is empirically set to 0.1.